tseth4/mychat/README.md

 ```

-Then we will check the status of our authentication by invoking the useSession hook from the next auth library which provides us with information about the current user.
+Then we will check the **status** of our authentication by invoking the **useSession** hook from the next auth library which provides us with information about the current user.
 ```
   const { data: session, status } = useSession();
 ```

-If the user is "unauthenticated" a Sign in button is rendered which when clicked invokes a function called "handleAuth" which invokes a signIn function that is imported from the next auth library.
-This sign in function sends a request to the authentication server(in this case github) to verify user credentials.
+If the user is **unauthenticated** a sign-in button is rendered which when clicked invokes a function called **handleAuth** which invokes a **SignIn** function that is imported from the **Nextauth** library.
+This **Signin** function sends a request to the authentication server (in this case github) to verify user credentials.
 When successfull it creates a session for the user.

 ```
 import { useSession, signIn } from "next-auth/react";